charlieccarey/rdoc/README.md

 from the Center for Mental Health Research and Recovery and essential guidance and contributions from NAMI Montana.

+## Research Domain Criteria (RDoC).

+    RDoC is a research framework for studying mental illnesses.
+    - NIMH Resarch Priorities (link) (4-10-2018)

+More generally, a benefit of RDoC is to break down the traditional silos of mental health classification and research.
+For instance, schizophrenia might be usefully studied in its own right.
+Rather than specifically as a subtopic and separately according to DSM V classification of mental disorders.

 ## Project status:

 (I wrapped up my involvement in the project.
 Several months later it was